MicrosoftDocs/dynamics-365-project-operations/articles/psa/reports-working-project-service-data-model.md

 [!INCLUDE[cc-applies-to-psa-app-3.x](../includes/cc-applies-to-psa-app-3x.md)]

 Dynamics 365 Project Service Automation extends other app entities and introduces its own entities in the Common Data Service data model.
-This topic describes some of the entities that you will encounter in typical PSA reporting scenarios.
+This article describes some of the entities that you will encounter in typical PSA reporting scenarios.

 ## Reporting on opportunities